 There is much information out there about the “publishing process,” what happens if/when you get “The Call,” and the time line of events that follow from contract to publication.
 I often find myself wondering what happens AFTER that.
 Should I be so lucky as to receive a contract for one of my picture book manuscripts, what would life look like for me, after the final product is ready to sell?
 You speak often of authors being required to become marketers to push their book once they are created.
 I can see where that is a crucial step, but what are the logistics of that?
 How much travel is involved?
 Are new authors flitting about, across the country selling their books?
 How much is accomplished electronically?
 What does ‘real life’ look like for a newly published author, trying to make a name for herself?

 First of all, let’s dispense, for the moment, with the notion of an author flying around the country on “book tour.”
 In most cases, that is not going to be your reality because publishers are investing less and less in these brick-and-mortar-heavy strategies, especially for debuts.
-If you have the sort of marketing plan for your book that includes a book tour, you will be in the minority.
+If you have the sort of book marketing plan that includes a book tour, you will be in the minority.
 And then you don’t have to worry about the logistics as much, because the level of marketing that includes a book tour will also include a support person on the publisher’s end to walk you through the finer details.

 Setting up a simple informational website for your book, series, and/or yourself as a writer.
 Most of the content here is going to be “set it and forget it.”
 You can add a blogging function, to be discussed later.

 Set up a profile on GoodReads, flesh out your Amazon Author page, create a Facebook Page (rather than just your personal feed).
 The first two are rather static, the latter is more active.
 Make your book cover your profile image.
+(For more info, check out my post on social media marketing for writers.)

-Create paper marketing materials if you wish, postcards of your cover, etc. Have them at the ready.
+Create paper book marketing materials if you wish, postcards of your cover, etc. Have them at the ready.

 Create ways of people online to message you (via your Facebook page, for example), put a contact form on your website, and set up a mailing list submission form that collects email addresses on your behalf.
 I use Vertical Response, for example.
 It’s not going to knock your socks off with responses right away, but you’re building your list, regardless.